kmcleste/DSBA-6100/README.md

 # Project BlockCluster

 ## What is it
-BlockCluster is a real-time movie recommendation engine that uses a content-based filtering.
+BlockCluster is a real-time movie recommendation engine that uses content-based filtering.
 Our goal is to enable users to find movies that are relevant to those they already know and love.
 Users can access a lightweight web application created using Streamlit to run their recommendation queries.

 ## Some prerequisites
 1. Clone this github to your local computer by running either the following shell command or download/extract the [zip file](https://github.com/kmcleste/DSBA-6100/archive/refs/heads/main.zip) from github